 STEP 11.

-Remove all marked screws from the bottom of the laptop.
+Remove all marked screws from the bottom case.

 Disconnect cables I pointed with yellow arrows.